 \section{Introduction}

-Data point cloud recognition is basic task in any statistical procedure.
-Draw a pattern into the data shed lights about the inherent phenomena trying to explain.
-In the literature are tools like linear regression or clustering to achieve this \citep{Hastie2009,Hand2005}.
-Other research branch uses data visualization techniques to highlight features hidden in the data \citep{Tufte2001,Myatt2009,Buja2005}.
+Data point cloud recognition is an essential task in any statistical procedure.
+Finding a pattern into the data expose the inherent characteristics of the phenomena we want to model.
+There are tools described in the literature like linear regression or clustering used to achieve this \cite{Hastie2009,Hand2005}.
+Other research branches use data visualization techniques to highlight features hidden in the data \cite{Tufte2001,Myatt2009,Buja2005}.

-Professionals in computational modeling aim to reduce their problem choosing the most relevant factors of the problem.
-One way to tackle the problem is through goodness of fit measures to find the relevance or certain chosen model to explain a variable.
-One classic way to determine if this some variables fits inside a model is using the coefficient of determination \(R^2\).
-This quantity measure the amount of variance explained by some model against the variance explained by the model formed only by a constant.
-It measure how much fitting a model is preferable against fitting a single constant.
-If \(R^2\) is near to one then the model fits well to the data.
-Otherwise, is better just to adjust a constant.
+Professionals in computational modeling aim to reduce their models by choosing their problems’ most relevant factors.
+One way to achieve this is through goodness-of-fit measures, used to find the relevance of certain chosen models to explain a variable.
+One classic way to determine if some variables fit inside a model is using the determination coefficient \(R^2\).
+This quantity measures the amount of variance explained by some model against the variance explained by the model formed only by a constant.
+It measures how preferable it would be to fit a model against just fitting a constant.
+If \(R^2\) is near one, then the model fits well into the data.
+Otherwise it is better to adjust to a constant.

-The quantity \(R^2\) has been controversial since its origins \citep{Barrett1974}.
-For example, we can increase the \(R^2\) score only by adding new variables to the model (even if they are irrelevant to the problem) or a model with high \(R^2\) does not imply that the covariate explain the outcome (causation vs correlation).
+The \(R^2\) method has been controversial since its origins \cite{Barrett1974}.
+For example, we can increase the \(R^2\) score by adding new variables to the model.
+Even if they are unnecessary to the problem the \(R^2\) will increase.
+As a general rule, high \(R^2\) does not imply causation between covariance and outcome.

-Some extensions and properties have been discovered through the years.
-The work of~\cite{Barten1962} proposed a bias-reduced \(R^2\).
-A Bayesian analysis was conducted by~\cite{Press1978}.
-The first two moment of the \(R^2\) and the adjusted \(R^2\) are studied by~\cite{Cramer1987}.
-He showed that in small samples, the \(R^2\) tends to be higher.
-Even those constraints, \cite{Barrett1974} conclude the utility of these measures in applied research.
+Some authors have proposed some extensions and properties of this score throughout the years.
+The work of~\cite{Barten1962} presents a bias-reduced \(R^2\).
+In \cite{Press1978} the authors conducted a Bayesian analysis.
+In ~\cite{Cramer1987} the authors showed that in small samples, the \(R^2\) score is higher.
+Even with those constraints, \cite{Barrett1974} concludes how useful are these measures in applied research.